madhups-git/CodewithMAD/README.md

 Day - 21: 27th October 2019 - A Python Script to check number of strong elements in a given list <br/>
 Day - 22: 28th October 2019 - A Python Script to check number of armstrong elements in a given list <br/>
 Day - 23: 29th October 2019 - A Python Script to print sum of all digits of all elements in a given list <br/>
+Day - 24: 30th October 2019 - A Python Script to print sum of all even digits and odd digits of all elements in a given list <br/>